developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/samples/data-capture/index.md

 ##Requirements
-Android API 19 must be installed via the SDK Manager before attempting to load this sample.
+Android API 22 (or higher) must be installed via the SDK Manager before attempting to load this sample.

 ##Loading the Sample Application
 The following guide will walk you through setting up the EMDK samples in your IDE.